Le Cellier- Philippe Caharel / Interloire

 The Loire Valley may be known for its sleepy, enchanted castles, carved from the local tuffeau limestone – author Charles Perrault was inspired to write his fairytale classic Sleeping Beauty by the Château d’Ussé – but there is nothing dozy about the region’s wine producers.
 It is an exciting time in the Loire Valley.
 Not content to rest on their laurels, its producers are leading the way in biodiversity, holding fast to traditional manual elaboration methods and re-positioning their varietals.

 The Cabernet Franc black grape variety is a perfect case in point.
-Although the Valley is best known for its white wines, from Pouilly-Fumé’s smoky, flinty Chenin Blanc to Sancerre’s floral, crisp Sauvignon Blanc, it is Cabernet Franc which is poised to take this region into the future.
+Although the Valley is best known for its white wines, from the smoky, flinty Pouilly-Fumé to the floral, crisp Sancerre (both made with Sauvignon Blanc grapes), it is Cabernet Franc which is poised to take this region into the future.
 Although there are several authorised red grape varieties in the Loire, Cabernet Franc is the quiet, unassuming personality behind the great appellations of Chinon, Saumur-Champigny and Saint-Nicolas-de-Bourgueil.

 Cabernet Franc – or ‘the Breton’, as it’s known in the Loire Valley – is a 2ième époque variety so it matures after Merlot and before Cabernet Sauvignon grapes.
 That’s why it’s always been perfect for the Valley’s cooler, maritime-influenced climate, where Cabernet Sauvignon struggles to ripen – although that’s changing.